 Made with a super easy scratch white cake made with pantry staple ingredients, jello, jello mousse, whipped cream and raspberries, this dessert is perfect to bring to family gatherings, holidays, parties and more.
 Everyone will go bonkers over it, because it's so fresh, light and fruity-licious!

 Growing up, jello cakes were a delicious summer treat we all enjoyed tremendously.
-What I love most about Jello cakes, aside from the fact that they are so delicious, is how easy they are to make.
+What I love most about Jello cakes, is that they are so delicious and how easy they are to make.